Cap-Haïtien fuel tanker explosion: Explosion

 A fuel tanker carrying 9000 USgal of gasoline, in an attempt to avoid a motorbike, overturned and began spilling fuel.
 The driver of the truck exited the vehicle and warned bystanders not to approach.
 However some of the victims of the explosion had rushed forward after the initial crash.
 After it exploded fuel stored in nearby houses worsened the extent of the explosion.

-The blast also set 50 homes on fire, damaged businesses, and charred vehicles.
+The blast set 50 homes on fire, damaged businesses, and charred vehicles.
 The cause of the explosion was trash that was smoldering when gasoline from the truck reached it.
 Firefighters were dispatched to the area, but due to water shortages had to call in aid from airport fire services.

 Victims

 Ninety people were killed in the explosion and more than 100 people were injured.
 After the explosion, several victims were injured due to trampling.

 Ambulances took up to five hours to arrive, and 15 victims had to be airlifted.
 Victims were sent to smaller, less equipped hospitals because the largest hospital in the city had shut down in November, due to being attacked by bandits.
 These hospitals were overwhelmed and were unable to handle the victims, as they lacked basic supplies, with some victims being placed on the floor or the yard of the hospital due to the lack of hospital beds.
 Fourteen victims died while in the hospital.